Stormwater and National Pollutant Discharge Elimination System (NPDES) Phase II

 4th Quarter 2016 - SWP3 Implementation in Sub-divisions

-Each year the NEO PIPE committee creates a theme for Soil & Water Conservation Districts across Northeast Ohio to guide their efforts.
+Each year the Northeast Ohio Public Involvement Public Education (NEO PIPE) committee creates a theme for Soil & Water Conservation Districts across Northeast Ohio to guide their efforts.
 This creates a unified message across the region.

 2017 - Lake Erie: Don't Waste It

 Everyone lives in a watershed, and in Cuyahoga County everyone lives in the Lake Erie watershed.
 Because of this watershed connection, our activities at home, at school at work and throughout the community directly impact not only Lake Erie, but also our local waterways.
 Promotes the reduction of stormwater pollution from pet waste, human waste (HSTS/Illicit Discharge), household hazardous waste, yard waste and commercial waste (e.g., restaurant grease).

 Everyone lives in a watershed, and in Cuyahoga County everyone lives in the Lake Erie watershed.
 Because of this watershed connection, our activities at home, at school at work and throughout the community directly impact not only Lake Erie, but also our local waterways.
 Outreach and involvement activities will identify this connection and provide recommendations and opportunities to make a positive watershed impact to various target audiences.